Sir Sidney Poitier: Hollywood trailblazer dies aged 94

 Poitier was a trailblazing actor and a respected humanitarian and diplomat.
 He won the Academy Award for best actor for Lilies of the Field in 1963.

-Born in Miami, he grew up both in the US and Bahamas and became a star of the stage and screen.
+Born in Miami, he grew up on a tomato farm in the Bahamas and moved to New York aged 16.

+He signed up for a short stint in the army and did several odd jobs while taking acting lessons, en route to becoming a star of the stage and screen.

-His appearance in The Defiant Ones in 1958 earned him his first Oscar nomination.
+His appearance in The Defiant Ones in 1958 earned him his first Oscar nomination - in itself an historic achievement for a black man in a lead category at the time.

+Five years later he went one better, taking the glory for Lilies of the Field, in which he played a handyman who helps German nuns to build a chapel in the desert.

-The actor was a regular on the big screen at a time of racial segregation in the US, appearing in a Patch of Blue in 1965, and then Heat of the Night the year after, followed by Guess Who's Coming to Dinner, playing a black man with a white fiancee.
+The actor was a regular on the big screen at a time of racial segregation in the US, appearing in a Patch of Blue in 1965, and then Heat of the Night the year after, followed by Guess Who's Coming to Dinner, playing a black man with a white fiancée.

 In Heat of the Night he portrayed Virgil Tibbs, a black police officer confronting racism during a murder investigation.